MetPX/sarracenia/c/README.rst

   sr_cpump

-which obtains messages and, by default, prints them to standard output in json format identical the the format used by the python implementation for save/restore functionality.
+which obtains messages and, by default, prints them to standard output in json format identical the the format used by the python implementation for save/restore.
 In order to have a complete downloader, one needs a script to parse the json output and invoke an appropriate binary downloader.
-One can use the 'output' switch to choose other formats:
+One can use the 'outlet' switch to choose other formats:

 json: